 So many are frightened of the idea of quilting their own quilts, but in this class, we start small, with a series of triangles and rectangles to fill.
 I teach how to get yourself set up at the machine, and how to feel confident as a quilter on your domestic sewing machine.
 Because we practice a lot, the student will need to bring some quilt sandwiches, a working sewing machine, and good-quality thread.
 A complete supply list is available.
 Kit fee of $15.

 I have made this multiple times and taught it in workshop many times as well.
 Students can finish this easily in an all-day workshop, and if well-prepared, they can get a good start on it in a half-day workshop.
 I have samples showing how it can be sewn in patriotic or holiday colors.
-Kit fee for the pattern.
-See below for other versions:
+Pattern is newly updated and is sold on PayHip.
+See pattern below for other versions.

 Merrion Square (new)

 This little 25″ quilt can be a day-long class project on its own, or the two house quilts can be combined, with some of the class doing Home, Sweet, Home, and others doing Merrion square.
-Kit fee of $10 for the pattern.
+Pattern sold online in my PayHip Shop.
 Another version, done scrappy, is below:

 Far Away Doors, a variation of Merrion Square, is also included in the pattern.

-Do you want to know how medallions tick?
+Northern Lights Medallion: Do you want to know how medallions tick?
 How to make those borders fit?
 We begin with the center star, then build out from there, learning the principles of how those “adjustment borders” work in making a medallion.
+Pattern sold on PayHip.

 Bring the gardens outside into your home with this easy small quilt that can grace a table-top or hang in a small space.
 In this class, we’ll discuss color, value and how I get that big square to float on the background.
+18″ square; pattern available on PayHip.
 Tips for machine quilting will also be given.

-Tiny Quilts: Does your Guild need a block of the month program?
+Does your Guild need a block of the month program?
 Are your members interested in making quick gifts?
 Or would they rather have a full year’s worth of small quilts that can be displayed on table tops and shelves?
 My Tiny Quilt series works well for all of those.
-Included in the class are patterns for the different designs, two sizes of quilts, and general instructions for how to make one of these.
-(Below you can see how it slides onto an existing picture frame.)
+Included in the class are patterns for the different designs, two sizes of quilts, and general instructions for how to make one of these charming quilts (Kit fee for printed pattern: $10; patterns can also be found free online on my website.)
+Below you can see how it slides onto a dimestore clear frame.

-This mini quilt (28″ square) is a fun applique project for the 4th of July holidays.
+Liberty: This mini quilt (28″ square) is a fun applique project for the 4th of July holidays.
 The center is pieced, with stars and vines all around.
+Patterns given out in class ($3 fee).